Ski resorts and sustainable development

 Energy management for ski lifts

-Aware of this challenge, the Val Cenis ski area has implemented innovative solutions to reduce their impact: intelligent energy management systems to adjust consumption in real time according to the number of visitors, and heat recovery from electric motors.
+The Val Cenis ski area has implemented innovative solutions to reduce their impact: energy management to adjust consumption in real time according to visitor numbers, heat recovery...

 Protecting flora and fauna